mpfi-dsp/Syn2Ves-User/README.md

 ## Installation for use in Dragonfly

 While the software can be used on it's own, Syn2Ves was intended to be used as a part of the ORS Dragonfly software.
-This section will give a brief overview of how to install files from the repository such that our tools appear as menu items.
+This section will give a brief overview of how to install repository files such that our tools appear as menu items.

 ### Menu Items